Joseph Stalin Museum, Gori: Stalin's house

+The hut originally formed part of a neighbourhood of similar dwellings, which was cleared in Soviet times to make way for more modern housing, a square, and the museum.

 Stalin Museum

 The main corpus of the complex is a large palazzo in Stalinist Gothic style, begun in 1951 ostensibly as a museum of the history of socialism, but clearly intended to become a memorial to Stalin, who died in 1953.
 The exhibits are divided into six halls in roughly chronological order, and contain many items actually or allegedly owned by Stalin, including some of his office furniture, his personal effects and gifts made to him over the years.
 There is also much illustration by way of documentation, photographs, paintings and newspaper articles.
 The display concludes with one of twelve copies of the death mask of Stalin taken shortly after his death.

 The overall impression is that of a shrine to a secular saint.

 Stalin's railway carriage

 To one side of the museum is Stalin's personal railway carriage.
 The green Pullman carriage, which is armour plated and weighs 83 tons, was used by Stalin from 1941 onwards, including his attendances at the Yalta Conference and the Tehran Conference.
 It was sent to the museum on being recovered from the railway yards at Rostov-on-Don in 1985.